ubiquity/devpool-directory/README.md

-# DevPool Network - The Bounties Directory
+# DevPool - Bounties Directory

 All available bounties are viewable in the [issues section](https://github.com/ubiquity/devpool/issues).